Reporting Suicides Responsibly: Implementing Evidence-based Guidelines for the Media

 Learning Outcomes

-The course will equip you with:
+The course will equip participants with:

 • A nuanced understanding of the complex issue of suicide in India